 If a party files a motion to compel discovery, or to protect from discovery, or for some other discovery problem, that party also must submit at the same time his (or her) other documents that show why the court should grant the motion.
 If your opponent files a discovery motion, you only have seven calendar days to file and to serve your written response.
+You must have your response in the mail stream at the prison within seven calendar days.
 The court will not allow a reply brief on a discovery motion unless the court asks for one.